revinet/revi.xyz/docusaurus/blog/2024/05-10globalping.md

 JsDelivr's [2024-05-02 outage](https://www.jsdelivr.com/blog/jsdelivr-may-outage-postmortem/) mentioned [GlobalPing](https://jsdelivr.com/globalping), and I took a quick look at it.

-It looked pretty nice, except after about a week of sporadic tests, most of the probes there seems like majority of the nodes are AWS, Google Cloud, Oracle, Vultr, and other datacenter network.
+It looked pretty nice, except after about a week of sporadic tests, most of the probes there seems to be AWS, Google Cloud, Oracle, Vultr, and other datacenter network.

 They do have an API that [responds with a list of all available nodes](https://www.jsdelivr.com/docs/api.globalping.io#get-/v1/probes), so let's do some calculation from this.
 (The full result made at <code>2024-05-10T09:19:46Z</code>, and is recorded at [P100](https://issuetracker.revi.xyz/P100).)